XorTroll/Goldleaf/README.md

 - Goldleaf disables Home button pressing while installing a NSP if it's loaded as a title, but this feature isn't available as a NRO binary for technical reasons related to applets.

+- Goldleaf cannot launch NRO binaries if it's loaded as a title due to technical reasons.
+They can only be launched from another NRO binary.

 ## Issues and support

 In case you find a bug or you need help with Goldleaf, you have several places to ask.